SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-1/sap-aem-int-day-1.md

 11. Integration Suite – a resource who is familiar with building iFlows and has the necessary authorizations to deploy new artifacts
 12. Relevant Functional Resources who might be responsible for the Sales Order, Business Partner, GL, Material Master or Notification Objects within SAP, so they can fully appreciate the art of the possible once these objects are event enabled.

-## Step 1 - Create AEM Services
+## Create AEM Services
-In this task, you will be creating two Enterprise AEM services, meshing them, and verifying your mesh health.
+In this task, you will be creating two Enterprise AEM services, connecting them to form a mesh and verifying your mesh health.

 Before starting, it will be helpful to know what cloud provider and region your SAP environment is in, and the primary cloud provider and region where your cloud applications are deployed.
 The value of building a mesh topology is realized when placing your AEM services close to your event producing and consuming systems.
-If your SAP environment is running in an on-premises data center, you will use the geographic region of that site to help select an appropriate cloud location for that AEM service.
+If your SAP environment is running in an on-premises data center, you will use the geographic region of that site to help select an appropriate location for that AEM service.

 ### Create your first AEM service: